Zone In: Bixby

 Zone In: Everyone's Coast

-Zone In: Everyone's Coast is a coastal community rezoning and mobility planning effort with the goals of supporting equitable housing development and improving access to an and from Central Long Beach and the coast through mobility investments.
+Everyone's Coast: A Zone In Update & Mobility Plan is a coastal community rezoning and mobility planning effort with the goals of supporting equitable housing development in Long Beach’s coastal areas and improving beach access to and from Central Long Beach through mobility investment recommendations.

 Zone In: Wrigley

-Wrigley is an area of about 1.5 square miles and generally bounded by Interstate 405 and Country Club Drive to the north, Pacific Avenue and Pacific Place to the east, the Pacific Coast Highway (PCH) to the south, and the LA River to the west.
-View the Zone In: Wrigley Project Area Map.
+Zone In: Wrigley is an area of about 1.5 square miles and generally bounded by Interstate 405 and Country Club Drive to the north, Pacific Avenue and Pacific Place to the east, East Pacific Coast Highway to the south and the LA River to the west.
+This initiative is focused on major corridors like Pacific Avenue, Willow Street, Wardlow Road, and Pacific Coast Highway, as well as other areas with existing multi-family housing.
+Interested in keeping up to date on the Zone In: Wrigley process?

 Zone In: 10th Street to Broadway

-10th Street to Broadway is an area of about 3 square miles and is generally bounded by 10th and 15th Streets to the north, PCH to the east, Broadway and Colorado Streets to the south, and Benito and Cerritos Avenues to the west.
+Zone In: 10th Street to Broadway is an area of about 3 square miles and is generally bounded by 10th and 15th Streets to the north, East Pacific Coast Highway to the east, Broadway and Colorado Streets to the south, and Bonito and Cerritos Avenues to the west.
 Neighborhoods such as Alamitos Beach, Rose Park, Carroll Park, Bluff Heights and Belmont Heights are in this zone.
-View the Zone In: 10th Street to Broadway Project Area Map.

 The City will be undertaking a public engagement process to inform community members and stakeholders about these projects and will be posting more information soon.